sauravi-5/Intrusion-Detecting-System/README.md

 ```bash
  python code.py
 ```
-4) Initialize the first frame and select the area of interest to get the output.
+4) Initialize the first frame and select the area of interest.
+Then press Enter to get the output.

 ## Future Scope